SQream/sqream_docs/reference/sql/sql_syntax/common_table_expressions.rst

 Common table expressions (CTEs)
 *********************************

-Common table expressions or CTEs allow a possibly complex subquery to be represented in a short way later on, for improved readability.
+Common table expressions or CTEs allow a complex subquery to be represented in a short way later on for improved readability, and reuse multiple times in a query.

-They usually do not affect query performance.
+CTEs do not affect query performance.

 Syntax
 ==========